Marcos14Almeida/Marcos14Almeida/README.md

 - R - Intermediate (2019-)
 - MATLAB - Intermediate (2015-2020)
 - SQL - Basic (2019-)
-- Java - Basic (2020-2021)

 ### 🧑‍💻 Current Projects

- - **Football Simulator**
+ - **Football Digital Twin**

-Football simulation game with real data from more than 400 teams, collected from 3 different websites and updated with real information in real time, developed with Flutter.
+Football digital twin experiemnt with real data from more than 400 teams, collected from 3 different websites and updated with real information in real time and developed in Flutter.

  - **Masters degree**: ML based anomaly detection and time-series prediction for optical networks